ebui91/reactflix/README.md

 - Fully implement GraphQL to hit the API instead of using a normal query.
 - Add a "Random Movie" button that selects a movie randomly from the API (could also be based on the user-input).
 - Search functionality, including a Search Bar.
 I know how to implement this already, but since I was restricted to just 3 components, I left this feature out.
 - Mobile responsiveness.
 The app was designed to be a desktop web app.
-The original UI I came up with was designed to be mobile friendly as well, but I completely redesigned the UI at the last minute.
+The original UI I came up with was designed to be mobile friendly, but I completely redesigned it at the last minute.
 I'm happy with the final result, but would like to make this app mobile friendly as well.
 - Look into other fonts.
 Roboto and Montserrat are my "safe" fonts, but I would definitely mess around with other fonts if I had more time.